tdwg/bdq/tg2/_review/docs/bdqcore/index.md

 The response of a Measure Test (an instance of a bdqffdq:MeasureAssertion) MUST take one of three forms.

-1. A Response.status of "EXTERNAL_PRREQUISITES_NOT_MET" when an external resource (e.g. a source authority, bdq:sourceAuthority) is unavailable, and running the same test on the same data at a different time may result in a different result.
+1. A Response.status of "EXTERNAL_PRREQUISITES_NOT_MET" when an external resource (e.g. a source authority, bdq:sourceAuthority) is unavailable, and running the same Test on the same data at a different time may result in a different result.
 In this case, the Response.result MUST be empty.
-2. A Response.status of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the Information Elements are such that the test cannot be meaningfully run.
+2. A Response.status of "INTERNAL_PREREQUISITES_NOT_MET" when the values of one or more of the Information Elements are such that the Test cannot be meaningfully run.
 In this case, the Response.result MUST be empty.
-3. A Response.status of "RUN_HAS_RESULT" when the prerequisites for running the test have been met, and in this case either:
+3. A Response.status of "RUN_HAS_RESULT" when the prerequisites for running the Test have been met, and in this case either:
   - A Response.result="COMPLETE", or a Response.result="NOT_COMPLETE".
   - or
   - A Response.result containing a single number.

-In each case, a Response.comment MUST be present with text explaining to consumers of the data quality report why the the test produced this response in this case.
+In each case, a Response.comment MUST be present with text explaining to consumers of the data quality report why the the Test produced this response in this case.

 #### 2.3 SingleRecord and MultiRecord Tests (non-normative)

 Tests may operate on a bdqffdq:SingleRecord (e.g. one row of Flat Darwin Core) or on a bdqffdq:MultiRecord (a data set).

 The bdqffdq Framework allows for tests of all types to operate on (bdqffdq:hasResourceType) either SingleRecords or MultiRecords.
-In BDQ Core, the only MultiRecord tests that have been defined are Measures.
+In BDQ Core, the only MultiRecord Tests that have been defined are Measures.
 We refer to these as MultiRecord Measures (instances of bdqffdq:Measure that are the subject of a bdqffdq:hasResourceType property who's object is bdqffdq:MultiRecord).

-The focus of the BDQ Core tests are the SingleRecord tests.
-To allow for standard means for sumarizing the results of these tests, and for filtering data under Quality Assurance, we have also defined two sets of MultiRecord Measures.
+The focus of the BDQ Core Tests are the SingleRecord Tests.
+To allow for standard means for sumarizing the results of these Tests, and for filtering data under Quality Assurance, we have also defined two sets of MultiRecord Measures.

 In BDQ Core, for each SingleRecord Validation Test, we have defined a MultiRecord Measure Test that returns a Response.result="COMPLETE" when all records in the MultiRecord have a Response.result="COMPLIANT", and a Response.result="NOT_COMPLETE" when they are not.
 Under Quality Assurance, these Measure Tests are the key criterion for identifying data which have quality for a Use Case.
 Under Quality Assurance, a MultiRecord is filtered to remove records that do not fit the MultiRecord Measure Tests for completeness, such that a filtered MultiRecord has Response.result="COMPLETE" for all MultiRecord Measure Tests.